-Arrive at Jorhat airport and drive 2 ½ hrs to Steemer Ghat, a lovely beach below jungle-covered hills and close to Kaziranga National Park.
-Alternatively, arrive at Guwahati airport and drive 4 ½ hrs to Steemer Ghat.
+Arrive at Jorhat airport and drive 2 ½ hrs to Silghat, a picturesque beach below jungle-covered hills and close to Kaziranga National Park.
+Alternatively, arrive at Guwahati airport and drive 4 ½ hrs to Silghat.

-Today after an early breakfast, drive to Kaziranga’s Central Range for a morning jeep safari.
+After an early breakfast, you’ll be driven to Kaziranga’s Central Range for a morning jeep safari.

-Kaziranga National Park also frequently draws comparisons to the Serengeti in Africa due to the park's abundance of wildlife and birds and is considered a birding paradise.
+Kaziranga National Park frequently draws comparisons to the Serengeti in Africa due to the park's abundance of wildlife and birds and is considered a birding paradise.
 Bird species found here include the Oriental Honey Buzzard, Black-shouldered Kite, White-tailed Eagle, Himalayan Griffon and many more.

-Returning to the ship, we cruise upstream with Kaziranga National Park on the right bank to anchor for the night at Vishnath.
+Returning to the ship, you’ll cruise upstream with Kaziranga National Park on the right bank to anchor for the night at Vishnath.

-This morning, visit Vishnath, known for an Ahom-period Shiva temple.
+This morning you’ll visit Vishnath, known for its Ahom-period Shiva temple.
 Walk through the town before reboarding and setting off again, with Kaziranga still on the far bank.
-Keep an eye out for wild elephants which have been spotted, and once, memorably, even a tiger.
+Keep an eye out for wild elephants which have been spotted, and once, memorably, a tiger.

-A leisurely afternoon of cruising down the river offers a good chance of spotting the endangered Gangetic dolphin, as well as creating a sensation in bankside villages as we pass.
-Arrive in the evening at lonely Dhansiri Mukh.
+A leisurely afternoon of cruising down the river offers a good chance of spotting the endangered Gangetic dolphin, as well as observing life in the bankside villages as we pass.
+Arrive in the evening at Dhansiri Mukh.

-This morning, we land and take a jeep safari to Kaziranga’s little-visited Eastern Range, with grasslands much favoured by rhinos where you might also spot the rare Bengal Florican.
-Return to the boat and continue our cruise upstream.
+This morning, you’ll dock and take a jeep safari to Kaziranga’s little-visited Eastern Range, with grasslands much favoured by rhinos where you might also spot the rare Bengal Florican.
+Return to the boat and continue your cruise upstream.

 You should reach Majuli Island around breakfast time.
-One of the world’s largest river islands and a microcosm of Assamese culture, Majuli represents rural idyll in Assam.
-A stronghold of the peaceful religion of neo-Vaishnavism, the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.
+One of the world’s largest river islands and a microcosm of Assamese culture, Majuli is much-photographed but little-visited.
+It is a stronghold of the peaceful religion of neo-Vaishnavism and the elegant island satras — some for celibate monks, some for families — showcase a unique way of life where the faithful live simply, offering worship through gayan-bayan (songs and musical instruments) and readings.

-We visit a monastery at Auniati with an eclectic museum, then attend a dance performance at Kamalabari monastery, before cruising across to Neamati Ghat on the opposite bank.
+You’ll visit a monastery at Auniati with its eclectic museum, then attend a dance performance at Kamalabari monastery before cruising across to Neamati Ghat on the opposite bank.
 In the afternoon, you’ll have the opportunity to visit a nearby village.

-We visit Horu Charai tea estate this morning and witness all the processes of tea production.
-(Note: the factory is inoperative between December and mid-March.)
-Later, drive for about an hour to Sibsagar, the one-time capital of the Ahom kings of Assam.
+Today you’ll visit a tea estate in Jorhat, and observe the journey from tea bush to cup.
+(Please note that the factory is inoperative between December and mid-March.)
+Later, you’ll be driven to Sibsagar, the one-time capital of the Ahom kings of Assam.

 Shan by origin but converts to Hinduism, the Ahoms ruled Assam for some 700 years until the 1820s.
-Their culture and architecture is a strange and delightful amalgam of India and Southeast Asia.
-We shall see temples with stupa-like profiles and palaces of distinctive form.
-For the record book, the temple tank here is believed to be the world’s largest hand-excavated reservoir and quite the feat of engineering, as you’ll see.
-Return to your ship, which will have cruised up to Dikhou Mukh close to Sibsagar.
-(Dependent on river conditions, the last night may be spent at Neamati, close to Jorhat.)
+Their culture and architecture is a unique and intriguing amalgam of India and Southeast Asia.
+You’ll see temples with stupa-like profiles and palaces of distinctive form.
+The temple tank here is believed to be the world’s largest hand-excavated reservoir and quite the feat of engineering, as you’ll see.
+Return to your ship, which will have cruised up to Neamati Ghat, close to Jorhat.

-This morning, drive for 2 ½ hours to Dibrugarh airport, a journey of around 4 ½ hours, passing through this typical colonial town and major base for American flights over 'The Hump' to China in WWII.
-Alternatively, drive for around 1 ½ hours to Jorhat airport.
+This morning, you’ll be driven to Dibrugarh airport, a journey of around 4 ½ hours, passing through this typical colonial town and a major base for American flights over 'The Hump' to China in WWII.
+Alternatively, there’s the option of a 1 ½ hour drive to Jorhat airport.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.
 Kaziranga National Park comprises low-lying grassland, which may not be visitable when the river is at or near flood level.

-The 'Brahmaputra Taster' cruise is offered in the Boutique Expedition cruising style.
+The 'River Island Cruise' cruise is offered in the Boutique & Active Expedition cruising styles.